paluh/purescript-boomerang/README.md

       }
   ```

-And we can compose them by composing `prs` and `ser` but in "different directions" (this is just "Product Category" AFAIK).
+And we can compose them by composing `prs` and `ser` but in "different directions" (this is "Product Category" AFAIK).
 Here is `Semigroupoid` instance:

   ```purescript
   instance semigroupoidBoomerang :: Semigroupoid (Boomerang tok) where